 The American breeder has been coached into a belief that their American brand of Thoroughbred is a sprint only strain, and is a lesser type for sport horse breeding then the more stamina bred Thoroughbreds coming from other countries such as France, Australia, Germany and Ireland for examples.
 And our American breeders themselves, after hearing this repeatedly from sport horse 'experts' are now repeating this assessment as if it is gospel.

 Is the modern American Thoroughbred too speed oriented?
 Yes and no. In America (and in many other countries) racehorses have been selectively bred for the fast maturing brilliant types.
-There is a quicker return for the racehorse breeder, if it shows brilliance early on- at 2, then it can be sold for a profit or even be put to stud.
+There is a quicker return for the racehorse breeder, if it shows brilliance early on--at two, then it can be sold for a profit or even be put to stud.
 However, many of the sprinter-bred horses do not train on well, and they lack the stamina to succeed at the classics.
 In order to get that early brillance, the breeders must concentrate the speed genetics which can result in too extreme a type.
-Plenty of American Thoroughbreds are sprinters- that is true, but what is not true is the assumption that is all America produces.
-The greater truth is that America 'rocks' in all the catagories of Thoroughbred- we lead the way in Classic length winners, and this is going to be a shocker-we produce 25% of the world's stayers.
+Plenty of American Thoroughbreds are sprinters--that is true, but what is not true is the assumption that is all America produces.
+The greater truth is that America 'rocks' in all the catagories of Thoroughbred--we lead the way in Classic length winners, and this is going to be a shocker--we produce 25% of the world's stayers.

 When I first wrote this article I did not have all the information I do now, and was still in part under the 'warmblood spell', so I accepted some of the bias about the American-bred Thoroughbred, and even worried that my own classic length racemare was too close to that dread sprinter type to produce anything good.
 But now with many years of experience and study under my belt I am much more able to decern the falsity that abounds in our common knowledge in sport horse breeding.

-Okay, so the Nasrullah factor poses a problem for the 'no sprinter' rule in warmblood breeding- the facts do not support the bias.
-However, now we see that like everything else we have learned- it is the bloodline that matters- if the bloodline is a good sport source- like Nasrullah, or even his sire Nearco-who by the way is classified as classic and sprint sire, then it will probably work extremely well in our breeding projects.
+Okay, so the Nasrullah factor poses a problem for the 'no sprinter' dogma in warmblood breeding--showing us once again that the facts do not support the bias.
+However, now we see that like everything else we have learned--it is the bloodline that matters--if the bloodline is a good sport source--like Nasrullah, or even his sire Nearco--who by the way is classified as classic and sprint sire, then it will probably work extremely well in our breeding projects.

-Domino - born 1891 in America, pre-eminent sprint sire, although his grandsons Celt and Colin were great classic mid-distance winners- the best of their era.
+Domino - born 1891 in America, pre-eminent sprint sire, although his grandsons Celt and Colin were great classic mid-distance winners and the best of their era.
 (Colin beat the stayer Fair Play

 three times including the Belmont Stakes.)
 Domino is found in our modern sport horse quite often through both Black Toney and Blue Larkspur